Enrise/Basebox/readme.md

 You should change the parameters (e.g. ip, hostname) to match your project before booting.

 ### Salt
-By default Salt will install Zendserver (7.0) + Nginx and creates a vhost called "project-dev.enrise.com".
+By default Salt will install Zendserver (7.0) + Nginx once you have created vhosts.
+If you specify databases, it will install MySQL-server as well.
-If you want to override this, or do not want it to do the defaults you'll need to customize it.

 For this a dist structure has been provided which is the `salt.dist` folder located in `dev/basebox`.
 This will need to be copied to `./dev/salt`:
 ```